mundalo/mundalo/README.md

 I'm currently working on sorting algorithms and how to best structure and collect various amount of data.

-Checkout my LinkedIn for CV and/or contact information: https://www.linkedin.com/in/miriam-m-olesen/
+Checkout my <a href="https://www.linkedin.com/in/miriam-m-olesen/">LinkedIn</a> for CV and/or contact information

 ## GitHub Stats